LCTjanpol/PetHub/SUPABASE_SETUP_GUIDE.md

 ## 🎉 **Success Indicators**

 When everything is working correctly, you should see:
-- ✅ All 13 tables created successfully
+- ✅ All 12 tables created successfully
 - ✅ RLS policies applied without errors
 - ✅ Storage buckets configured
 - ✅ Indexes and triggers created
 - ✅ Success messages in the output
+- ✅ Unified Post model working for both users and shop owners

 ---

 **Your PetHub Supabase database is now ready!** 🐾✨

-Execute the `SUPABASE_SCHEMA_FIXED.sql` file and you'll have a fully functional, secure database with proper UUID support.
+Execute the `SUPABASE_SCHEMA_FIXED.sql` file and you'll have a fully functional, secure database with proper UUID support and a unified Post model.